gurpreetfrs/MakLock/README.md

 -------------------------------------------------

-This has been tested on macOS Tahoe 26.6.2 (WORKING), all core functions work however i can't confirm if the apple watch unlock works since i don't actually own one.
+This has been tested on macOS Tahoe 26.6.2 (WORKING), all core functions work however i can't confirm if the apple watch unlock works since i'm too lazy to 🫩.